Curious about your family and where you come from?

 The State Library and the State Records Office have numerous avenues to help family history researchers.

 There are many useful digital resources you can access from home to get started.
-The big one you should have a look at is Dead Reckoning - where you will find a vast amount of resources and links.
+The big one you should have a look at is Dead Reckoning – where you will find a vast number of resources and links.

 The Library’s collection is particularly strong for Australian states and territories, Great Britain and New Zealand.
 The collection includes birth, marriage and death indexes, directories, electoral rolls, newspapers, maps and passenger lists.
 There are also records relating to cemeteries, census, convicts, courts, immigration, land allocation, probate and the military.

 The State Records Office of Western Australia collects, preserves and stores non-current government archives created by the Colonial and Western Australian State Governments and local authorities.
 Search the State Records Office.

 There are many published guides which explain how to trace ancestors.
 Some are general, some refer to tracing ancestors in specific states or countries and some refer to tracing specific types of ancestors such as convicts.
 The family history beginner should check the Genealogy Centre on the 3rd floor for books which may help starting research.
 When searching the online catalogue for books about genealogy please remember to use the subject headings genealogy and genealogy handbooks.

 Tips for beginners